 First of all – as always – it’s important to talk about your feelings with your partner.
 And not just about your feelings regarding the pregnancy and first period at home with a new baby – but also about the day it actually happens.
 The delivery – the day you two become parents.

 2 min read

 Don’t diminish yourself and your thoughts and fears.
-Take yourself seriously and remember to ask the midwife what will happen and how you can support your partner in the best way.
+Take yourself seriously and remember to ask the care provider what will happen and how you can support your partner in the best way.
 This way, you can take greater responsibility for your role during the delivery.
 What you haven’t had time to ask about beforehand you can read up on, and not just the partner’s role but also what will happen.
 How will the mother react to the pain?
 What does she fear the most?
-Do you need to change midwives?
+Do you need to change doctors?
 You’ll arrange that.
 Is there something she needs but the others in the room can’t see it?
 You’ll fix it.
 The more you know, the easier it will be for you – and her.

 And don’t forget that you also need fluids and energy to cope, so make sure you pack snacks, food, and drinks for yourself as well.